Packed to the Gills with News!

 Continue reading “Spacey Snippets – 5/7/12” »

-Artemis Spaceship Bridge Simulator, Ascendancy, Battlestar Galactica Online, beyond beyaan, blockade runner, Borderspace, endless space, eve online, FTL, galactic patrol pirates, Kerbal Space Program, Lunar Flight, Novus Aeterno, Salvation Prophecy, sins of a solar empire: rebellion, Space Murder, space pirates and zombies, Star Conflict, starfarer, starlight inception, Sword of the Stars II: Lords of Winter, Wing Commander Saga
+Artemis, Ascendancy, Battlestar Galactica Online, beyond beyaan, blockade runner, Borderspace, endless space, eve online, FTL, galactic patrol pirates, Kerbal Space Program, Lunar Flight, Novus Aeterno, Salvation Prophecy, sins of a solar empire: rebellion, Space Murder, space pirates and zombies, Star Conflict, starfarer, starlight inception, Sword of the Stars II, Wing Commander Saga

 Hey y’all, how’ve you been?
 Me, I’ve been BUUUSY, which is why it’s been a while since I did one of these.
 There’s been a good chunka news over the last couple of weeks, so let’s get right to it, shall we? :)